-- Implement a Street Smart NJ Pedestrian Safety Campaign supported by a variety of messaging techniques in up to two municipalities in the Greater Mercer TMA service area in coordination with municipal and law enforcement personnel. - Development of a final report including the site selection process, campaign activities, and pre and post campaign observations.
+- Implement a Street Smart NJ Pedestrian Safety Campaign supported by a variety of messaging techniques in a minimum of two municipalities in the Greater Mercer TMA service area in coordination with municipal and law enforcement personnel. - Development of a final report including the site selection process, campaign activities, and pre and post survey results and campaign observations.